-This definition is both circular and is a negative one which defers to the local court by focusing on those defects will induce a local court to allow a buyer to refuse to purchase the property.
+This definition is a negative one and focuses on what defects will induce a local court to allow a buyer to refuse to buy the property.
 Rather than insuring against every minor cloud, the policy is leaning towards the "prudent/reasonable man" test.
-This policy definition does not set an objective nationwide standard, since it is still subject to local court decisions on whether a specific title is or is not marketable.

-If the ALTA were to modify its definition of "unmarketability of the title" to expressly incorporate the then-current statewide title examination standards (if they exist in that particular state), it would probably give a substantial additional push to the influence and further expansion of the development and use of such standards.
+This definition does not set an objective nationwide standard, since it is still subject to local court decisions on whether a specific title is or is not marketable.
+If the ALTA were to modify its definition of "unmarketability of the title" to expressly incorporate the then-current statewide title examination standards (if they exist in that particular state), it would probably give a substantial push to the influence and further expansion of the development and use of such standards.
 Perhaps the appropriate committee of the American Bar Association Section on Real Property, Probate and Trust (probably the Title Insurance Committee) could be encouraged to consider such a project.

-It should be noted that if the State Bars fail to buckle down to undertake reforms to make the stream of commerce involving real property move more smoothly, they may be entirely replaced by title insurance companies.
-As noted -- long ago -- by Payne in "Increasing Marketability":
+It should be noted that if the Bar fails to buckle down to undertake reforms to make the stream of commerce involving real property move more smoothly, they may be entirely replaced by title insurance companies.

+As noted by Payne in Increasing Marketability: